How can one maximize the impact of their financial investments in carbon credits?

 Simply put, the 100-year price captures how much it costs to store carbon for 100 years, a timeframe within which society should have met emissions reductions targets and developed removal technologies to deal with residual atmospheric CO₂.
 Beyond the illustrative example, above, it is necessary to consider adjustments for discount factors and other variables impacting the quality of the carbon removal and storage of underpinning projects.

-If you’d like to find out more about the 100-year price, or other parameters to consider in maximising your climate impact through carbon credits, please get in touch: www.ceezer.earth or info@ceezer.earth.
+If you’d like to learn more about the 100-year price, or other parameters to consider in maximizing your climate impact through carbon credits, please get in touch or book a demo today.